Anas-HK/dbms-project/README.md

-# Ecommerce Database Management System
+# Ecommerce Database Management System (v1.1)

-This repository contains a Java-based Ecommerce Database Management System with a MySQL backend, containerized with Docker for easy deployment.
+This repository contains a fully containerized Java-based Ecommerce Database Management System.
+The entire application, including both the Java application and MySQL database, runs in Docker containers, making it completely independent and easy to deploy on any machine that has Docker installed.

 ## Prerequisites

 - [Docker](https://www.docker.com/products/docker-desktop/) (version 20.10.0 or higher)
 - [Docker Compose](https://docs.docker.com/compose/install/) (version 2.0.0 or higher, included with Docker Desktop)
 - Git (optional, for cloning the repository)

+No other dependencies required - everything runs inside Docker containers!

 ## Quick Start